Trump Scores Standing Ovation For Promising To Pass Immigration Law That Already Exists Since 1996

 In addition, Cuban immigrants are exempted in the benefit delay since they automatically receive refugee status.

-Meanwhile, CNN‘s Jeremy Diamond took to Twitter and revealed that a senior admin official of the White House wouldn’t deny that Trump’s proposed immigration already exists.
+Meanwhile, CNN‘s Jeremy Diamond took to Twitter and revealed that a senior official of the White House wouldn’t deny that Trump’s proposed immigration already exists.
 However, the unnamed official insisted that the president is looking for a “broad overhaul,” adding that “a total rewrite of immigration system into a merit-based system for entry.”

 Trump has been very vocal about his views on immigration policy.
-In fact, the president has long pushed for more aggressive measures to implement stricter immigration laws such as his proposed plan to build a wall on the United States’ border with Mexico.
+In fact, the president has long pushed for more aggressive measures to implement stricter immigration laws, such as his proposed plan to build a wall on the United States’ border with Mexico.

 Trump: 'I just don't want a poor person' dealing with economic issues in my administration.
 "Does that make sense?" https://t.co/FBJyd2MGgg pic.twitter.com/WpMprb1p55